ucb-152/lab6/README.md

 A feedforward neural network is a type of neural network where the information flows through the layers in one direction.
 We start with the input layer, which recieves the initial data, with each neuron acting as a feature of the input data.

 Then, we pass through multiple hidden layers, and each neuron applies a weighted sum of its inputs, often with an added bias, followed by an activation function.
 This is calculation is often expressed as a matrix multiplication.
 The input matrix `X` has dimensions `(N, d)`, where `N` is the number of samples, and `d` is the number of input features.
 Each of the hidden layers weight matrix `W` and a bias vector `b`.
 The `W` matrix has dimensions `(d, h)`, where `h` is the number of neurons in the hidden layer.
+The bias vector `b` has a length of `h`.
 You can calculate the hidden layer neurons with the equation `H = ACT(XW+b)`, where `ACT` is some activation function like [ReLu](https://www.geeksforgeeks.org/relu-activation-function-in-deep-learning/).
+The bias vector is added to each row of the `XW` matmul result.

 Finally, we end with the output layer, which contains neurons that correspond to the intended output of the neural network.
-For example, in a classification problem, each neuron would correspond to a class, and the neuron with the highest activation (i.e. the highest probability) would be the class that the neural network is assigning to the input.
+For example, in a classification problem, each neuron would correspond to a class, and the neuron with the highest activation (i.e. the highest probability) would be the class that the neural network is predicting for the input.

 If you would like to learn more on feedforward neural networks, check out [this article](https://www.geeksforgeeks.org/feedforward-neural-network/).